bariskanber/xnat_pseudo_anonymizer/README.md

 # XNAT Pseudoanonymizer
-XNAT pseudo anonymization replicating DicomEdit `hashUID` function with optional conversion to base 36 representation
+XNAT pseudo anonymization replicating the hashUID function of DicomEdit with optional conversion to base 36 representation

 ## How to setup (Docker method)
 * Clone the repository
-* Install docker (e.g. `apt install docker.io`)
+* Install docker (e.g. `sudo apt install docker.io`)
 * Run `./build.sh`

 ## How to run (Docker method)